-One type of insurance for draftsmen is professional liability insurance, designed to protect drafters, architects, and engineers against claims made against them by their clients related to the professional work performed.
+One type of insurance for drafters is professional liability insurance, designed to protect drafters, architects, and engineers against claims made against them by their clients related to the professional work performed.
 As a draftsperson, you may be held responsible for mistakes or errors in your work that can lead to expensive lawsuits or legal settlements.
-Drafter insurance can cover legal defense costs, damages, and other expenses associated with these claims.
+Drafter insurance can provide a legal defense, pay damages, and other expenses associated with covered claims.

 Importance of Drafter Insurance for Your Business

-As a draftsperson, you can protect your business from financial losses due to errors or omissions with the right commercial insurance coverage.
+As a draftsperson, you can protect your business from financial losses due to claims and lawsuits with the right commercial insurance coverage.
 This lets you focus on your work, knowing you're protected against risks in your profession.
 Business insurance for drafters is a critical investment today, so let's explore its different coverages.

 1. Valuable Papers and Records Coverage